aintjoriz/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/aws-research.md

 # AWS Research

 ## Brief Overview

-  Amazon Web Services (AWS) is a cloud computing platform from Amazon.
-It provides many cloud services such as computing, storage, databases, networking, security, analytics, and AI.
-AWS launched in 2006 and has grown into one of the major cloud platforms used by startups, enterprises, and government organizations.
+AWS is a cloud platform from Amazon.
+It provides many services that people and companies can use through the internet.

 ## Global Infrastructure

-  AWS has a worldwide infrastructure made up of Regions and Availability Zones.
-AWS Regions are separate geographic areas, while Availability Zones are isolated locations inside a Region.
-This setup helps organizations build applications that are more available and fault tolerant.
+AWS has Regions and Availability Zones around the world.
+These help companies run their applications in different locations.

 ## Cloud Management Console

-  The AWS Management Console is a web-based interface where users can create, configure, monitor, and manage AWS resources.
-Instead of using only commands, users can manage services through a graphical interface.
+The AWS Management Console is a website where users can manage their AWS services.

-## Four (4) Core Services
+## Four Core Services

-  1. Amazon EC2 – provides virtual servers for running applications.
+  1. Amazon EC2 – runs virtual machines.
-  2. Amazon S3 – provides object storage for files and other data.
+  2. Amazon S3 – stores files and data.
-  3. Amazon VPC – allows users to create and manage virtual networks.
+  3. Amazon VPC – provides networking.
-  4. AWS IAM – controls users, roles, and permissions for AWS resources.
+  4. AWS IAM – manages users and permissions.

-*AWS provides a large collection of services covering compute, storage, networking, security, databases, analytics, and other areas.*

-## Three (3) Advantages
+## Three Advantages

-  1. AWS has a large selection of cloud services.
-  2. It has a large global infrastructure that can support applications in different locations.
+  1. Many cloud services are available.
-  3. It can be used by both small startups and large organizations.
+  2. It can support small and large companies.
+  3. It has a global infrastructure.

 ## Typical Enterprise Use Cases

-AWS can be used for web applications, data storage, databases, backup and disaster recovery, analytics, mobile applications, and large enterprise systems.
+AWS can be used for websites, applications, databases, storage, backups, and business systems.

+## Screenshot Official Homepage

 <img width="1918" height="969" alt="image" src="https://github.com/user-attachments/assets/daaa61a6-3617-4f8e-aab2-821f2269aeb2" />